urbanopt/urbanopt.github.io/class_projects/class_project.md

 - Access to a computer over which they have administrator privileges to install the URBANopt software development kit (SDK) and command-line interface (CLI).

-- Obtain an [NREL Developer API Key](https://developer.nrel.gov/) so that the REopt tool can be used.
+- Obtain an [NLR Developer API Key](https://developer.nrel.gov/) so that the REopt tool can be used.